XinhaoLi74/XinhaoLi74.github.io/_posts/.ipynb_checkpoints/2020-05-03-TMAP-checkpoint.md

 ## 1. What is TMAP?

-TMAP is a really cool graph interactive visualization.
+TMAP is a really cool interactive visualization for big data.
 Examples can be found [here](http://tmap.gdb.tools/#ex-coil).

 Tree MAP (TMAP) is an algorithm developed by Dr. [Probst](https://twitter.com/skepteis) for [visualization of very large high-dimensional data sets as minimum spanning trees](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-0416-x).